mahi-devops/Github/README.md

 ```
 To deal with less conflicts, always we have to work on latest copy.
 ```
-# *Difference between git pull and git push*
+# ** Difference between git pull and git push
 ```
 git pull does fetch and merge, means it merges to local repository.
 git fetch only fetched and it won't merge.
+To merge it first do *git fetch* and then *git merge*
 ```